 States may provide Medicaid and CHIP coverage to children and pregnant women (up to age 19 for CHIP or up to age 21 for Medicaid) who are lawfully residing in the United States, including those within their first 5 years of having certain legal status.
 Previously, federal law required a 5-year waiting period before many legal immigrants could enroll in Medicaid and CHIP, although many states offered health coverage to these populations with state-only funds.

-Twenty-two states cover lawfully residing immigrant children and pregnant women.
+For the list of states that provide Medicaid and/or CHIP coverage to lawfully residing immigrant children and pregnant women.